Singer, voice artist, creative, coach

 Clinical Hypnosis (LCCH)

-Despite all my training, I have always retained my natural ability to sing crossover with the appropriate vocal sound.
+Despite all my training, I have always, naturally, retained my ability to sing crossover genres with the appropriate vocal sound.

 In 1992 Dame Cleo Laine and John Dankworth recognised my ability to vocally "cross-pollinate" musical genres when I won the "Allmusician of the Year" award at The Stables, Wavendon.